AdamS040/Equity-Research-Dashboard/docs/BACKEND_IMPLEMENTATION_PLAN.md

 - **NEW**: Comprehensive risk analysis with VaR, stress testing, and backtesting
 - **NEW**: Options analysis system with Black-Scholes pricing and Greeks calculations
 - **NEW**: Comparable analysis system with peer benchmarking and valuation multiples
+- **NEW**: Complete report generation and export system with PDF, Excel, HTML, and image formats
+- **NEW**: Report builder engine with dynamic content generation and template system
+- **NEW**: Report management system with scheduling, sharing, and collaboration features
+- **NEW**: Frontend design system integration with comprehensive consistency review
+- **NEW**: Complete accessibility compliance (WCAG 2.1 AA) across all components
+- **NEW**: Dark mode support and user preference integration throughout the application

 ## Architecture Overview